de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 }
 ```

-If we try to access title outside package A, we will get an error.
+If we try to access the default field title outside package A, we get an error.

 ```java
 package B;